geoffxy/conductor/website/docs/cli/run.md

 # Run //experiments:benchmark, regardless if it has cached results available.
 $ cond run --again //experiments:benchmark

+# Run //experiments:benchmark if there are no cached results at least as new as commit abc123.
+$ cond run --at-least=abc123 //experiments:benchmark

 # Run //experiments:benchmark if there are no cached results for the current commit.
 $ cond run --this-commit //experiments:benchmark